Frequently Asked Questions

 The law in the state of California requires anyone under the age of 13 to wear a life jacket.
 If you rent a boat from us we provide life jackets to meet these guidelines.

 Yes, two-stroke engines are allowed on New Melones Lake.

 The marina is not affiliated with the campground but for more information on camping reservations you can call (877) 444-6777.

 Patio Boats, houseboats, and cruisers are the only rental boats that are allowed on shore.
 In your orientation you will be instructed how to shore your boat properly.

 No, we do not sell fishing licenses.
 The closest place to the lake to buy them would be at Glory Hole Sports.

 Each houseboat will be equipped with dishes, utensils, and cups as well as pots and pans to make your trip a little easier.
 For a list of more items included in the houseboat you are interested in check under the “more info” button on the rentals page!

 Yes, all our houseboats come equipped with slides.

-No, BBQs are gas powered and we provide all the propane.
+No, all of our BBQ’s are gas powered and we provide all of the propane.